 What is a wood fire?

 During the combustion of wood the organic molecules are decomposing into smaller pieces.
-Eventually those become gases and are the source of flames as they burn.
-The results of complete combustion are: heat, carbondioxide (CO2) and water.
+Eventually those become gases, known as woodgas, and are the source of flames as they burn.
+The results of complete combustion are: heat, carbon dioxide (CO2) and water.

 Woodgas is extremely combustible, explosive even, when it's hot enough and thoroughly mixed with fresh air.
-This mixing doesn't occur spontaneously, it is achieved because of the highly turbulent conditions in the port and riser.
+This mixing doesn't occur spontaneously, it is achieved because of the highly turbulent conditions generated by the batch box design in the port and riser.

 Mixing and turbulence in the Batch Box

 In the world of Rocket Heater builders the name of that short insulated internal chimney is called a "heat riser".
-The high and narrow opening at the bottom side is called the "port".
+In the Batch Box Rocket the tall and narrow opening at the bottom side of the riser is called the "port".
 The combination of riser and combustion chamber is called the "core".
-The way turbulence is invoked is different from a normal wood stove.
+The way turbulence is invoked is significally different from a normal wood stove.

-Another evironmental factor is just as important: high temperature.
-This isn't to be taken lightly, during development temperatures as high as 1200 ºCelsius (2190 ºFahrenheit) have been measured in the riser.
+Another evironmental factor is just as important as fuel/air mixing: maintaining high temperature during combustion.
+This shouldn't be taken lightly.
+During development temperatures as high as 1200 ºCelsius (2190 ºFahrenheit) have been measured in the riser.
+Higher temperatures result in cleaner combustion... and can also be a challenge for construction materials selected to be used!

-The respective sizes of the combustion chamber, the port, the riser and the air intakes are quite tight.
-A relatively small change could be enough to disrupt the correct functioning of the heater.
+It has been found experimentally that the respective ratios between the sizes of the combustion chamber, the port, the riser and the air intakes for good combustion are quite specific numbers.
+A relatively small change in dimensions that change the tested ratios could be enough to disrupt the correct functioning of the heater.
 Also, a proper chimney is very important.

 The measurements that eventually led to the final Batch Box Rocket are done with a digital gas analyzer, the Testo 330-2.
-This device measures during every "testrun" the temperature of the exhaust gases, the oxygen level (O2) and the content of carbon monoxide (CO).
+This device measures in real time during every "testrun" the temperature of the exhaust gases, the oxygen level (O2) and the content of carbon monoxide (CO).
+These measurements provided the necessary feedback so we could understand empirically how to improve combustion - not just a guess.

 The fire triangle shows the three things needed for a fire to start and keep going.